 Artist Statement

 I create my emotional narrative portraits slowly, lovingly, and laboriously through processes of hand cutting, hand stitching, hand hooking, hand embroidery, collage, crochet, appliqué, soft sculpture, and more.
-My artwork raises awareness of the significance of human creativity in a time when artificial intelligence and robotization are gradually replacing work by humans.
-Artwork created entirely with human hands and human feelings can hold multiple dimensions of truth that AI can never fathom.
-My heavily textured tactile artwork reaches out and touches the viewer deeply and emotionally.
-It will remain alive into the future with a human-made life of its own.
+My artwork raises awareness of the significance of human creativity in a time when artificial intelligence is gradually replacing work by humans.
+The power of the human touch and the human heart cannot be replaced by a machine.
+Because the need to touch, to feel textural and tactile comfort is amplified in the digital environment, artwork created entirely with human hands and human feelings will remain alive into the future.
 Human handwork is more important now than ever.